RetroDECK/ES-DE/INSTALL.md

 git checkout v1.1.0
 ```

-**Clone the EmulationStation-DE repository:**
+**Clone the ES-DE repository:**

-This works the same as in Unix or macOS, just run the following:
+This works the same as on Unix or macOS, just run the following:

 ```
 git clone https://gitlab.com/leonstyhre/emulationstation-de